We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Clear information: The company should offer all of the information that a person needs for testing, including clear and complete instructions.
+- Clear information: The company should offer all the information that a person needs for testing, including clear and complete instructions.

-- Consultations: Some companies offer consultations for people who may wish to discuss their sexual health concerns, particularly if they receive a positive result.
+- Consultations: Some companies offer consultations for people who wish to discuss their sexual health concerns, particularly if they receive a positive result.